hfigueira/ux-kitchen-sink/README.md

 ## Installation

 Clone the project from GitHub into a local folder.
+Make sure you have [NodeJS](https://nodejs.org/en/) installed before continuing.
 Then go to the folder and run the following command:

 	npm install